4711th Air Defense Wing: History

-In June, the 74th FIS converted to Northrop F-89 Scorpion interceptor aircraft, but by fall its F-89Cs had been grounded and the squadron was forced to convert to F-94 Starfires.
-In November 1952, the two ANG fighter squadrons were returned to the control of their states and replaced by the 37th FIS at Ethan Allen and the 49th FIS at Dow.
+In June, the 74th FIS converted to Northrop F-89 Scorpion interceptor aircraft, but by fall its F-89Cs had been grounded and the squadron was forced to convert to Lockheed F-94 Starfires.
+In November 1952, the wing's two ANG fighter squadrons were returned to the control of their states and replaced by the 37th Fighter-Interceptor Squadron at Ethan Allen and the 49th Fighter-Interceptor Squadron at Dow.

-In February 1953, another major reorganization of ADC activated Air Defense Groups at ADC bases with dispersed fighter squadrons.
+In February 1953, another major reorganization of ADC activated air defense groups at ADC bases with dispersed fighter squadrons.
 Two groups were assigned to the wing and assumed direct control of the fighter squadrons, as well as support squadrons to carry out their role as the USAF host organizations at their bases.
 As a result of this reorganization, the 528th Air Defense Group activated at Presque Isle and assumed control of the fighter squadrons there, while the 517th Air Defense Group activated to command the squadron at Ethan Allen AFB.
-The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned six Aircraft Control & Warning Squadrons (AC&W Sq) to perform this mission.
+The reorganization also resulted in the wing adding the radar detection, control and warning mission, and it was assigned six aircraft control & warning squadrons (AC&W Sq) to perform this mission.
 The 49th FIS traded in its F-80s for F-86s in the same month.
-Meanwhile, the 75th FIS moved to Suffolk County AFB in October and was reassigned to another wing.
+Meanwhile, the 75th FIS moved to Suffolk County Air Force Base in October and was reassigned to another wing.

 In 1954, two of the wing's squadrons upgraded to radar equipped and rocket armed fighters.
 The 49th FIS received later model F-86D Sabres, while the 27th FIS converted to F-94C Starfires.